This is the first in a series of interviews with the people who teach yoga in Greenbelt. Read more about it here.

 Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 to get to know her new community and have some fun.

-Retired from garden writing and teaching, she still blogs at the award-winning blog Garden Rant Susan's primary project in retirement is DC Gardens
+Retired from garden writing and teaching, she still blogs for the popular blog Garden Rant Susan's primary projects in retirement are DC Gardens

-, a nonprofit media campaign promoting public gardens and gardening in the DC area.
-It launched in March of 2015.
+, a nonprofit media campaign promoting public gardens and gardening in the DC area and Good Gardening Videos